RobTillaart/DEVNULL/README.md

 See examples.

+#### about performance

+Writing float or numbers to /dev/null takes substantial time as the values are converted to individual bytes.
+To speed this up one would need to implement a substantial part of the print class.

+On the positive side, this gives a good indication of how long this conversion to a stream of bytes takes, making it a valuable analysis tool.
+So for now this behavior stays "slow".

 ## Future

-- add optional delay to mimic pause / tune behaviour for simulating other devices microseconds - milliseconds? delay per byte or per call to write? (esp long arrays might need other performance feels out of scope for /dev/null
+#### Could

 - add byte counter (uint32_t)
-- add lastWrittenByte() - look at the last byte written to the bottomless pit.
+- investigate if DEVNULL can be used to harvest entropy?

+#### Wont

+- add delay to mimic pause / tune behaviour for simulating devices
+  - microseconds
+  - delay per byte, esp long arrays might need other performance
+  - out of scope for /dev/null => separate class?
+- implement Print class to increase performance?
+  - derived class?